top of page

 Our principal colorist, Thomas has worked extensively with some of the biggest names in pop culture, including Beyoncé, Jay-Z, Kendrick Lamar and Rhianna, as well as brands like Amazon, Nestlé, Tidal and Roc Nation.
 He is likely the world’s only nomadic colorist, and can roll up wherever needed for a session in a specialty-built vehicle.
 He’s probably currently watching a rocket launch in Florida, or maybe hiking in Maine, or possibly doing a color session in the Badlands.

-Alborz is a visual artist who moves fluidly between animation, documentary filmmaking, photography and illustration.
+Alborz is a visual artist, photographer and director who moves fluidly between animation, documentary filmmaking, photography and illustration.
 He was born in Iran, raised in the United States, and lives between Seattle and Los Angeles.
-Alborz is a rare breed of creative who still draws many animations by hand, finding miraculous ways to translate what cannot be said into what can be seen.
-He has worked with the United Nations, Amazon, Mother Jones Magazine, The Nature Conservancy, MasterClass, and the Getty Museum.
+His work has taken him from a podcast studio inside San Quentin prison, to a surf party at the border wall between Mexico and the United States.
+As an animator, he is a rare breed who still draws by hand, finding miraculous ways to translate what cannot be said into what can be seen.
+His work has been featured by the Seattle Art Museum, Pearl Press, and Mother Jones Magazine.
+He has worked with the United Nations, Amazon, TED, LAist, The Nature Conservancy, MasterClass, and the Getty Museum.

 Jenna is a photographer with an innate sense of how to marry authentic stories with brand missions.
 She has photographed campaigns for Amazon, Procter & Gamble, American Girl, and Colgate-Palmolive.
 She works with MissionCleanWater on an ongoing basis to document the digging of water wells in Uganda.
 Her photojournalism work is regularly featured in The Washington Post, Associated Press, the New York Times, the Los Angeles Times and The Wall Street Journal.
 Jenna is fluent in French, and can be found occasionally teaching photography at UCLA.